 The City is improving Buttonwood Park near Royal York Road and Eglinton Avenue West.
-The park design will be determined through community engagement and is proposed to include upgraded pathways, a shade structure, seating and lighting.
+The park design will be determined through community engagement and is proposed to include a shade structure, plantings, seating and pathway enhancements.

 While we aim to provide fully accessible content, there is no text alternative available for some of the content on this site.
 If you require alternate formats or need assistance understanding our maps, drawings, or any other content, please contact Nelson Paiva at 416-396-7594.